AdobeDocs/workfront.en/help/quicksilver/agile/get-started-with-boards/manage-subtasks-on-boards.md

    Click the **[!UICONTROL More]** menu ![More menu](assets/more-icon-spectrum.png) on the card, and select **[!UICONTROL Edit]**.

-   Any existing subtasks for this task appear on the card.
+   Any existing subtasks for this task appear on the card in the Subtask section, above the checklist items.
 Click the [!UICONTROL **Search**] icon to search for a subtask.

 1. To add a new subtask, click [!UICONTROL **Add Subtask**].
 Then, type the title of the subtask and press Enter.